TimeMagazine/congressional-election-results/README.md

 There is also a single file with all five cycles at [data/elections.json](data/elections.json).

-## A brief tour
+## A brief tour behind the scenes
 The unmodified Excel files from the FEC live in the [fec](/fec) directory.
 You're welcome to replace them any time if you have reason to suspect there have been any modifications.

-Since the format changes each year, [fields.json](fields.json) stores the various field names we'll need.
+Since the format changes each cycle, [fields.json](fields.json) stores the various field names we'll need.
 There's also a file called [missing_parties.json](missing_parties.json) with a few party names that the FEC forgot to include.

 If you want to rerun the script to produce the JSON from the FEC's files, go right ahead: